JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-import.md

 <primary-label ref="alpha"/>

 <tldr>
-   Swift Package Manager fulfills the same role as <a href="multiplatform-cocoapods-overview.md">CocoaPods</a>: it lets you transparently orchestrate native iOS dependencies of your iOS app.
+   Swift Package Manager fulfills the same role as CocoaPods: it lets you transparently orchestrate native iOS dependencies of your iOS app.
    Here you can learn how to set up an SPM dependency in your KMP project, and how to migrate your KMP setup from CocoaPods to SPM if necessary.